 Full grain leather also comes from the outermost layer of a cow’s hide; however, it includes the splint, the fibrous second layer.
 It is extremely stiff and durable, yet still breathable.
 It undergoes minimal processing before being used to upholster furniture, and it still has visible grain markings and variations in coloring.

-Split leather and bonded leather are also frequent choices.
+Split leather and bonded leather are also common upholstery choices.
 Split leather is made from the layer that remains after the top grain leather is removed.
 It is naturally soft, and it is also used to make suede.
 While sometimes used on furniture, it is not utilized often on sofas and other large pieces.
-The last common option, bonded leather, is made from scraps that are blended with an adhesive to form large sheets.
-Because of how it is made, it is thinner than other types of leather and less durable.
+Bonded leather, is made from scraps that are blended with an adhesive to form large sheets.
+Because of how it is made, it is thinner and less durable than other types of leather.

 While top grain leather is more costly than split or bonded leather, it offers exceptional comfort and durability.
-Its smooth surface is also easier to clean and care for top grain leather than other leather types.
-When shopping for leather furniture, you may see other options as well.
-Those listed above, however, are the most used.
+Its smooth surface is also easier to clean, remove spills and care for than other leather types.

 Why Choose Top Grain Leather Furniture

-For parents (of both two-legged and four-legged “kids”) the stain resistance of top grain leather means it is less susceptible to accidental damage.
+For anyone with kids or pets, the stain resistance of top grain leather means it is less susceptible to accidental damage.
 Top grain leather is available in two grades: semi-aniline and aniline.
-Semi-aniline leather has a protective topcoat to make it even more impervious to stains.
+Semi-aniline leather has a protective topcoat to make it even more stain resistant.
 Aniline top grain leather lacks the protective coating and is the more natural option.
-While the lack of a protective coating makes it extremely soft, it also makes it more susceptible to stains.
+While the lack of a protective coating makes it extremely soft, it also makes the upholstery more susceptible to stains.
 For this reason, most people choose semi-aniline leather for their sofas.

-How to Care for Top Grain Leather Furniture
+How to Care for and Clean Top Grain Leather Furniture

 Supplies Needed to Clean Top Grain Leather Furniture